CRAI-OUS/simple_ad/README.md

 2. EfficientNet ([Monai implementation](https://docs.monai.io/en/stable/networks.html#efficientnetbn)) [2]
 3. DenseNet ([Monai implementation](https://docs.monai.io/en/stable/networks.html#densenet)) [3]
 ## Dataset
 Since ADNI is a restricted dataset, we cannot share the dataset.
-However, we have provided the similar code to extract data from the IXI dataset to demonstrate the process.
+However, we have provided similar code to extract data from the IXI dataset to demonstrate the process.

 ## Usage
 Start by running the preprocessing script to download and preprocess IXI.
-Then run the inference script to run prediction on the preprocessed data.
-As IXI consist of only healthy subjects, the prediction will be low for most subjects.'
+Then run the inference script to do prediction on the preprocessed data.
+As IXI consists of only healthy subjects, the prediction will be low for most subjects.'

 ## Model Hyperparamteres
 The models are trained with the following hyperparameters: